This is the multi-page printable view of this section. Click here to print.

 Config Inspection Resource Management

-You can select the authentication key to use for diagnosis by diagnosis target.
+You can select the authentication key to use for diagnosis for each diagnosis target.

-To modify the service authentication key, follow these steps.
+To modify the service’s authentication key, follow the steps below.

-- On the Service Home page, click the Config Inspection menu.
-It moves to the Config Inspection list page.
+- Click the Config Inspection menu on the Service Home page.
+You will be taken to the Config Inspection list page.

-- Config Inspection list page, click the resource to modify the authentication key.
-Move to the Config Inspection details page.
+- Config Inspection List page, click the resource to edit the authentication key.
+You will be taken to the Config Inspection Details page.

-- Check the authentication key and click the edit icon.
-The edit authentication key popup window appears.
+- Check the authentication key and click the Edit icon.
+The Edit Authentication Key popup window opens.

-- Modify Authentication Key popup window, select the registered authentication key and click the OK button.
+- Edit Authentication Key Select the authentication key to use in the popup window and click the Confirm button.

-- If the authentication key is deleted, it will be displayed as
+- If the authentication key is deleted, it is displayed as

--state. - Authentication key information (Access Key, status) of resources created by other users will be displayed as
+-status. - The authentication key information (authentication key, status) of resources created by other users is displayed as

 -.